 - A. Cardiovascular Unit: The Cardiovascular Unit has as its goal general improvement of each student's cardiovascular fitness.
-Each student will participate in various cardiovascular activities such as walking, running, and aerobics for the entire semester. - B. Sports Unit: Students will engage in a variety of sports including, but not limited to, volleyball, American football, football (soccer), basketball, and badminton.
-The goals of this unit is to gain an appreciation and knowledge of a variety of sports, to practice the physical skills required by the sport, to demonstrate good sportsmanship and teamwork, and to engage in and gain competency in physical activity.
+Each student will participate in various cardiovascular activities such as walking, running, and aerobics for the entire semester. - B. Sports Units: Students will engage in a variety of sports including, but not limited to, volleyball, American football, football (soccer), basketball, and badminton.
+The goal of these units is to gain knowledge, skills and competency in a variety of sports, as well as demonstrate good sportsmanship and teamwork.